Lekhanshlkr/Student-Performance-Analysis/README.md

 # Student-Performance-Analysis
-A simple exploratory data analysis on marks secured by students
+Exploratory data analysis on marks secured by students using python